rust-lang/rust-analyzer/docs/book/src/installation/README.md

     Plug 'prabirshrestha/vim-lsp'

 Next you need to register the `rust-analyzer` binary.
-If it is available in `$PATH`, you may want to add this to your `.vimrc`:
+If it is avim.lspvailable in `$PATH`, you may want to add this to your `.vimrc`:

     if executable('rust-analyzer')